zeromq/czmq/README.md

     //  Return network interface to use for broadcasts, or "" if none was set.
     CZMQ_EXPORT const char *
         zsys_interface (void);

+    //  Set IPv6 address to use zbeacon socket, particularly for receiving zbeacon.
+    //  This needs to be set IPv6 is enabled as IPv6 can have multiple addresses
+    //  on a given interface.
+If the environment variable ZSYS_IPV6_ADDRESS is set,
+    //  use that as the default IPv6 address.
+    CZMQ_EXPORT void
+        zsys_set_ipv6_address (const char *value);

+    //  Return IPv6 address to use for zbeacon reception, or "" if none was set.
+    CZMQ_EXPORT const char *
+        zsys_ipv6_address (void);

+    //  Set IPv6 milticast address to use for sending zbeacon messages.
+This needs
+    //  to be set if IPv6 is enabled.
+If the environment variable
+    //  ZSYS_IPV6_MCAST_ADDRESS is set, use that as the default IPv6 multicast
+    //  address.
+    CZMQ_EXPORT void
+        zsys_set_ipv6_mcast_address (const char *value);

+    //  Return IPv6 multicast address to use for sending zbeacon, or "" if none was
+    //  set.
+    CZMQ_EXPORT const char *
+        zsys_ipv6_mcast_address (void);

     //  Set log identity, which is a string that prefixes all log messages sent
     //  by this process.
 The log identity defaults to the environment variable